Witch Hazel: 10 Uses for the Cheapest Bottle in Your Medicine Cabinet

 Medicinal Properties of Witch Hazel

 Its medicinal properties were well known to Native Americans, who used it for a variety of purposes, including to treat swelling, inflammation, tumors, and other skin ailments.
 Puritan colonists got wind of the plant’s potential almost as soon as they arrived in North America, and began making their own extracts.
-By the mid-19th Century, companies had begun to produce extracts of the plant for commercial sale.
+By the mid-19th Century, companies had begun to produce extracts of the plant for commercial sale, the most famous of which is still bottled in Essex, Connecticut, by the American Distilling Company.

 By now you’re probably thinking, “All that is well and good, but what does witch hazel actually do?”
 Here is a list of 10 topical uses and why you should keep a bottle of witch hazel in your medicine cabinet: